alexn11/stable-diffusion-image-archive-lob/README.md

 # Technical details

 The keys encode different elements of a stable diffusion generation process used to ensure that the result is deterministic:
-- the embedding vector for some prompt (887010 bits)
+- the prompt embedding vector (887010 bits)
 - a seed image (249600 bits)
 - the number of inference steps (6 bits)